nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :information_source: **Notes:**
 * You cannot add duplicate patients.
-* A patient with the exact same details (e.g. phone number, tags, medications, etc.) are considered duplicates.
-* Patients with the same name but different details are considered to be distinct.
+* Patients with the exact same name, phone, email, and address are considered duplicates; otherwise, they are considered to be distinct.

 </div>